 Under SEC rules, the Company is required to provide certain information concerning compensation provided to the Company's Chief Executive Officer and the Named Executive Officers.
-The disclosure requirements for these individuals include the use of tables and a report of the Committee responsible for compensation decisions for these individuals, explaining the rationale and considerations that led to those compensation decisions.
+The disclosure requirements for these individuals include the use of tables and a report of the committee responsible for compensation decisions for these individuals, explaining the rationale and considerations that led to those compensation decisions.
 Therefore, the Compensation Committee of the Board of Directors has prepared the following report for inclusion in this Proxy Statement:

-The Compensation Committee of the Board of Directors ("Compensation Committee") is composed of Mr. Stollenwerk, Mr. Mattson, Mr. Hunter and the Chairman of the Board, John C. Koss.
+The Compensation Committee of the Board of Directors ("Compensation Committee") is composed of Mr. Stollenwerk, Mr. Mattson, and Mr. Stein.
 The Compensation Committee is responsible for the review of all employee salaries in excess of \$75,000 or who report directly to the Company's Chief Executive Officer.
 The Compensation Committee also reviews all bonus, commission and stock option programs.
 The Compensation Committee meets as a group each spring and reviews its report with the full Board prior to the end of the fiscal year.
 This system enables management to plan the following year more appropriately.